prajyotjagtap/Infotrix_Task_1/README.md

 # Infotrix_Task_1
 Employee Management System-

-The Employee Management System is a console-based Java application that allows you to manage employee records using a text file as storage.
+The Employee Management System is a console-based Java application that allows you to manage employee records using a text file as storage into readable format as text document.
 This application provides an easy-to-use interface for adding, displaying, updating, and deleting employee records.

 Features-